 About

-This IWoAT special international conference celebrates the mathematical contributions of Professor J. Peter May on the occasion of his 85th birthday.
-It is a five-day event which will take
+This IWoAT special international conference celebrates the mathematical contributions of Professor J. Peter May on

-place at Southern University of Science and Technology (SUSTech) in Shenzhen, China from March 3 to March 7, 2025.
+China from March 3 to March 7, 2025.

 Prof. May is a professor at the University of Chicago.
 He is a world-famous algebraic topologist and a member of the inaugural class of Fellows of the American Mathematical Society.
-He has made foundational and groundbreaking contributions to many subjects in algebraic topology and
+He has made foundational and

-homotopy theory, such as computation of the stable homotopy groups of spheres, the May spectral sequences, theory of generalized cohomology operations, infinite loop space theory, equivariant homotopy theory, highly structured ring spectra theory, theory of operads, parametrized homotopy
+groundbreaking contributions to many subjects in algebraic topology and homotopy theory, such as computation of the stable homotopy groups of spheres, the May spectral sequences, theory of generalized cohomology

-theory, theory of model categories, etc. Prof. May has published more than 100 papers in leading mathematical journals, such as the Annals of Mathematics.
-He has also written many books in homotopy theory, including a very influential textbook, A concise course in algebraic
+published more than 100 papers in leading mathematical journals, such as the Annals of Mathematics.
+He has also written many books in homotopy theory, including a very influential textbook, A concise course in

-topology.
+algebraic topology.
 He had served for many years as the chair of the Department of Mathematics at the University of Chicago, as well as on its graduate admissions and studies committees.
-Prof. May values education in mathematics very highly.
-Since 2000, he has been organizing every year the
+Prof. May values

-undergraduate summer research program at the University of Chicago, also known as the REU.
-Until 2024, he has advised more than 60 doctoral students, many of whom have held tenured positions in prestigious universities all over the world.
-Prof. May has made a significant contribution to the
+than 60 doctoral students, many of whom have held tenured positions in prestigious universities all over the world.
+Prof. May has made a significant contribution to the development of algebraic topology in China,

-development of algebraic topology in China, especially in educating and influencing a younger generation of Chinese algebraic topologists.
-This conference will provide a wonderful opportunity to honor Prof. May's contributions to mathematics and to engage with colleagues in a vibrant
+especially in educating and influencing a younger generation of Chinese algebraic topologists.
+This conference provides a wonderful opportunity to honor Prof. May's contributions to mathematics and to engage with

-academic environment.
+colleagues in a vibrant academic environment.

-The organizers gratefully acknowledge the support by the Department of Mathematics of SUSTech, Shenzhen International Center for Mathematics, and
+The organizers gratefully acknowledge the support by the Department of Mathematics of SUSTech, Shenzhen International Center for Mathematics, and National Natural Science Foundation of China.

 Here is a poster for the conference.